+Have you ever looked at a plate of food and wondered, “How much water does it take to make a hamburger?”
 The largest portion of the average person’s water footprint comes from their diet.
-In order to lower water footprints, there’s no better place for a person to start than taking a closer look at their food choices.
+In order to lower water footprints, there’s no better place for a person to start than to make water-friendly food choices.

 Water Footprints and Diet